 Enforcement staff then conduct a preliminary examination to review the circumstances and evaluate the seriousness of the identified conduct.

-Commission enforcement staff may close the preliminary examination if:
+AUC enforcement staff may close the preliminary examination if:

-If Commission enforcement staff determine that a preliminary examination may require further action, then a Commission member is assigned.
+If AUC enforcement staff determine that a preliminary examination may require further action, then a Commission member is assigned.
 The Commission member will review the matter and determine whether a contravention can be proven and if the information is sufficient to warrant a formal investigation.

 As part of the investigation AUC enforcement staff may:

 At the conclusion of the investigation, the assigned Commission member will review the evidence and determine one of three potential outcomes:

 When considering whether to commence enforcement action (i.e. an enforcement proceeding), the Commission member will consider whether: